What is Soft Landing?

 Fourthly, companies, like Starthub, also provide office space.
 They can set up a physical or virtual location for the company launching into the US.
 This service can save tons of money in rent, but also help the company establish credibility in their new market.

 Fifthly, soft landing companies handle all of the project management and human resources associated with the launch.
 They will hire a local team, handling recruitment, negotiations, and training.
 The program also manages the US team according to goals set by the foreign company.
 In this way, the company launching into the new market can save time and focus on the overall strategy.

 Visa + Business Registration Assistance

 Finally, soft landing can help companies with the visa process and business registration process.
 The programs may include this service, or it may be an add-on.
 Even when launching into a new market alone, most guides highly recommend seeking legal advice for these items.
 It is extremely valuable to use the program’s legal resources to accomplish these confusing and time-consuming processes.

 The exact process of soft landing varies from company to company.
 The basic process begins with a foreign company, who decides to do a soft landing in the new market.
-They will find a soft landing partner, such as Starthub.
-The partner will assess the foreign company.
-They usually take the time to get to know the company’s values, products, numbers and long-term strategy.
+They will find a soft landing partner which will assess the foreign company.
+They usually take the time to get to know the company’s values, products, numbers, and long-term strategy.
 Based on the audit, the partner will establish milestones.
 Meanwhile, they will also take care of the business registration in the new market and assist with the visa process.